 I started my little project by recruiting summer staff to put on a fashion show - see below.
 (This might fall under their "other duties as assigned"!)
-They were so excited by the "vintage" before u commun could keep the t-shirts.
+They were so excited by the "vintage" t-shirts that when the show came to an end they asked if they could keep the t-shirts.
 After a moment of pause I realized: what better way to honor Grandpa Dan and Grandma Marge than to pass their t-shirts on to another generation of staff who share not blood, but a common love for the peaceful woods?